Why Isn’t Your Website Making Money? Here Are 10 Reasons to Look Into

 All of the above contribute to a website that won’t make the sale.
 But if you have the right product at the right price, and it’s targeted at the right audience, you have won half the battle.

 Make your offer so compelling that buyers are literally reaching in their pockets for their credit cards.
 If you want to see some excellent examples of this technique, watch a few infomercials.
 They are masters at putting together irresistible packages.

-Using the above as a guide when creating or remodeling your website will help you optimize it and increase online sales.
+Using the above as a guide when creating or updating your website will help you optimize it and increase online sales.
 You can then focus your energy on implementing marketing strategies to increase your success even more.